The Seeds Of The Northern War

 - Over 30,000 rounds of assorted ammunition

-The masterminds behind this arms smuggling operation were not the leaders of the British terrorist movements in Ireland.
-Instead the inspiration and drive came from Brian Nelson, a former British soldier turned senior UDA-UFF terrorist who was also an agent acting on behalf of the Force Research Unit, a secret group operating within the British Army’s Intelligence Corps.
-Co-operating with the Security Service (MI5) both organisations wished to derail the Anglo-Irish Agreement and the increasingly friendly relations between Dublin and London by strengthening the counter-insurgency campaign of their Unionist paramilitary proxies.
+The masterminds behind this arms smuggling operation were not the leaders of violent Loyalism in Ireland.
+Instead the inspiration came from Brian Nelson, a former soldier turned senior UDA-UFF terrorist who was also an agent for the Force Research Unit, a secret group operating within the British Army’s Intelligence Corps.
+Co-operating with the Security Service (SS/MI5) both organisations sought to derail the Anglo-Irish Agreement and the increasingly friendly relations between Dublin and London by strengthening the counter-insurgency campaign of their paramilitary proxies.

-Subsequently rumours circulated in Unionist terror circles that the three car-loads of weapons had been “sacrificed” in order to allow larger consignments to get through, a deliberate act of misdirection to distract those RUC factions who disagreed with the rearming of Unionist paramilitary gangs.
-Others pointed towards long-standing rivalries within the British Intelligence community over government policy in Ireland, and the possibility that the British Secret Intelligence Service (commonly known as MI6) had leaked what they knew of the smuggling operation to contacts within the RUC.
-Certainly it later emerged that the British navy had been tracking the smuggling vessel in the Mediterranean but had somehow mysteriously “lost” it en route to Ireland in circumstances that have yet to be explained.
+Subsequently rumours circulated in Loyalist circles that the three car-loads of weapons had been “sacrificed” in order to allow larger consignments to get through, a deliberate act of misdirection to distract those RUC factions who disagreed with the rearming of unionism’s extremist fringe.
+Others pointed towards long-standing rivalries within the British Intelligence community over government policy in Ireland, and the possibility that the UK Secret Intelligence Service (commonly known as SIS or MI6) had leaked what they knew of the smuggling operation to contacts within the RUC.
+Certainly it later emerged that the British navy had been tracking the smuggling vessel in the Mediterranean but had somehow mysteriously “lost” it en route in circumstances which have yet to be explained.

-The Ulster Resistance’s share of the munitions was discovered in November of that year by RUC searches at a number of locations in County Armagh.
-In a large haul of military equipment the RUC found an RPG7 rocket launcher and 5 warheads, 3 assault rifles, an automatic pistol, 10 grenades, 12,000 rounds of ammunition, combat uniforms and other items including Ulster Resistance berets and badges.
-Unexpectedly components of a British-made Javelin surface-to-air missile (SAM) were also found.
-These had been stolen in October from the Short Brothers factory in Belfast where they were produced and which had an almost exclusively Unionist workforce.
+Unexpectedly, components of a British-made Javelin surface-to-air missile (SAM) were also found.
+These had been stolen in October from the Short Brothers factory in Belfast where they were produced, which had an almost exclusively unionist workforce.
 The parts consisted of a detailed model of the missile’s aiming system facilitating copying by competitors.
-It quickly emerged that the technology had been stolen by Ulster Resistance activists as part of the “payment” to South Africa for the supply of weapons and ammunition to the Unionist terror gangs.
+It quickly emerged that the technology had been stolen by UR activists as part of the “payment” to South Africa for the supply of weapons and ammunition to the Loyalist gangs.

 At this time the South Africans were under an international arms embargo over the issue of Apartheid and White Minority rule which had led the country to developing its own indigenous arms industry in the guise of the Armaments Corporation of South Africa (Armscor) which had very close ties to similar companies in Israel.
 Dick Wright, an employee of Armscor, was an uncle of Alan Wright, the leader of the Ulster Clubs and a co-founder with Ian Paisley of the Ulster Resistance.
 He had met the leadership of the UDA-UFF in east Belfast during a visit home to Ireland in 1985 and made an offer of arms from South Africa in return for money or British missile technology from the Shorts armaments factory in Belfast.
-The UDA boss John McMichael instructed Brian Nelson to travel to South Africa in 1985 where he was taken to a warehouse in Johannesburg filled with weaponry that could be supplied to the UDA in return for it’s co-operation in smuggling out of the North of Ireland British munitions’ technology for the Apartheid regime.
+The UDA boss John McMichael instructed Brian Nelson to travel to South Africa in 1985 where he was taken to a warehouse in Johannesburg filled with weaponry that could be supplied to the Loyalists in return for their co-operation in smuggling out of the north weapons’ technology for the Apartheid regime.

 A second two-week trip by Nelson in June of 1987, following the fund-raising bank robbery, sealed the deal.
-During it Unionists agreed to use their own money to part-pay for the initial purchase and smuggling of the arms, with stolen missile parts or blueprints paying for the rest.
-The South Africans agreed to sell the first round of armaments at less than half-price, with an agreement to supply more weapons for free and up to one million pounds sterling to fund an intensified British terrorist campaign in Ireland if all went as planned.
-Due to the persistent work of dedicated journalists and lawyers it later emerged, incredibly, that the British Ministry of Defence had paid for Nelson’s South African trips at the request of British Military Intelligence.
+During it unionists agreed to use their own money to part-pay for the initial purchase and smuggling of the arms, with stolen missile parts or blueprints paying for the rest.
+The South Africans agreed to sell the first round of armaments at less than half-price, with an agreement to supply more weapons for free and up to one million pounds sterling to fund an intensified terrorist campaign if all went as planned.
+Due to the persistent work of dedicated journalists and lawyers it later emerged, incredibly, that the UK Ministry of Defence had paid for Nelson’s flights at the request of Military Intelligence.

 In early April of 1989 parts of a Blowpipe missile went missing and another was stolen from a British Army base in Newtownards.
-Subsequently three members of the UDA-UFF, Noel Little, previously arrested in connection with the 1987 importation of arms (and photographed with Peter Robinson in Ulster Resistance uniform), James King (like Little a member of Paisley’s Free Presbyterian Church and DUP party) and Samuel Quinn, a British Army sergeant and weapons’ instructor at the Newtownards military base, were arrested at the Hilton Hotel in Paris on the 21st of April 1989 along with a diplomat from South Africa, Daniel Storm, and the agent and arms dealer, Douglas Bernhart, by the then French security service DST.
+Subsequently three members of the UDA-UFF, Noel Little, previously arrested in connection with the 1987 importation of arms (and photographed with Peter Robinson in a UR uniform), James King (like Little a member of Paisley’s Free Presbyterian Church and DUP party) and Samuel Quinn, a sergeant and weapons’ instructor at the Newtownards military base, were arrested at the Hilton Hotel in Paris on the 21st of April 1989 along with a diplomat, Daniel Storm, and the agent and arms dealer, Douglas Bernhart, by the then French security service DST.
 French police recovered various missile parts, most of which seemed to be non-functioning.

-The three Unionists were charged with arms trafficking and associating with criminals involved in terrorist activities, while several South African embassy officials were expelled by the French authorities.
-In October 1991 after more than two years on remand the three were convicted though they received suspended sentences and fines following representations on their behalf by British Intelligence officials to their French counterparts.
+The three unionists were charged with arms trafficking and associating with criminals involved in terrorism, while several South African embassy officials were expelled by the authorities in Paris.
+In October 1991 after more than two years on remand the three were convicted though they received suspended sentences and fines following representations on their behalf by UK Intelligence officials to their French counterparts.

 The Ulster Resistance – It Hasn’t Gone Away You Know

 To this day up to a third of the South African-supplied arms imported by the British Intelligence services into the north-east of Ireland remain unaccounted for.
-In particular it is thought that the majority of Ulster Resistance weapons and ammunition were turned over to the UDA-UFF and UVF in the early 1990s in the lead-up to the first IRA ceasefire of 1994 when Unionist terrorist killings of Irish civilians reached levels not seen since the early 1970s.
+In particular it is thought that the majority of Ulster Resistance weapons and ammunition were turned over to the UDA-UFF and UVF in the early 1990s, when Loyalist killings of civilians reached levels not seen since the early 1970s.
 Many of these weapons are thought to have been excluded from the so-called Decommissioning Process.
-There are also strong suspicions that smaller quantities of munitions were smuggled into the North via South African contacts the details of which remain unknown.
+There are also strong suspicions that smaller quantities of munitions were smuggled into the Six Counties, the details of which remain unknown.

-What is known is that the South Africans were also using the Unionist terror gangs in Ireland and Britain to target European-based anti-Apartheid activists in return for military equipment and funds.
+What is known is that the South Africans were also using pro-union militants in Ireland and the United Kingdom to target European-based anti-Apartheid activists.
 With their strong links to far right racist and Neo-Nazi groups in Britain, as well as the British state itself, the UDA-UFF and UVF were logical allies for the South African regime.
-Additionally throughout the 1950s, ’60s, ’80s and 1990s much of the British Unionist minority in Ireland had remained politically supportive of the White Minority governments in Zimbabwe and South Africa, seeing parallels with their own status in Ireland.
-Certainly all the main Unionist parties opposed economic and military sanctions against South Africa, including the international boycott, and championed various campaigns defending the Apartheid regime.
-The significant ex-pat Unionist population in the country, some of whom served in the SA government or security forces, also created a strong basis for a mutual alliance.
+Additionally throughout the 1950s, ’60s, ’80s and 1990s much of the unionist minority had remained politically supportive of the White Minority governments in Zimbabwe and South Africa, seeing parallels with their own status in Ireland.
+Certainly all the main unionist parties opposed economic and military sanctions against South Africa, including the international boycott, and championed various campaigns defending the Apartheid regime.
+The significant ex-pat unionist population in the country, some of whom served in the SA government or security forces, also created a strong basis for a mutual alliance.